-Age 9–45 males with FXS with a molecular genetic confirmation FMR1 >200 CGG repetitions needed for clinical trials of new drug zatolmilast.
+Males aged 9–45 living with FXS with a molecular genetic confirmation FMR1 >200 CGG repetitions needed for clinical trials of new drug zatolmilast.

-Tetra Therapeutics is conducting two randomized, placebo-controlled studies of BPN14770 (zatolmilast) to learn about the experimental drug’s safety and efficacy.
+The EXPERIENCE clinical studies are now being managed by Shionogi (the company that acquired Tetra Therapeutics Inc. in 2020).
+Shionogi is conducting two randomized, placebo-controlled studies of BPN14770 (zatolmilast) to learn about the experimental drug’s safety and efficacy.
 Both trials will be followed by an open label extension study.
-If results are positive, Tetra will be seeking approval of the drug with the FDA.
+If results are positive, Shionogi will be seeking approval of the drug with the FDA.

 One trial is for adolescent males ages 9 to <18 years old and the other trial is for adult males 18-45 years.